-UCI surgeons implant tiny eye telescope in patients with macular degenerationJune 26th, 2012 in Ophthalmology /
+UCI surgeons implant tiny eye telescope in patients with macular degenerationJune 26, 2012 in Medicine & Health / Ophthalmology

 (Medical Xpress) -- Two UC Irvine ophthalmologists are the first in Orange County to implant a miniature telescope in the eyes of patients with end-stage age-related macular degeneration, the leading cause of blindness among older Americans.
 The device restores a portion of vision lost to the disease.
 UC Irvines Gavin Herbert Eye Institute is the sole facility in Orange County and among only a few nationwide to offer this new technology.

 In December, Dr. Marjan Farid implanted the 4-millimeter telescope in the left eye of an 85-year-old Irvine woman.
 In May, Dr. Sumit Sam Garg implanted the device in a 94-year-old Anaheim residents right eye.